cpence/rletters/README.md

 While text analysis tasks are a current area of active development in RLetters, currently the following are available:

+-   Compute term frequency information
 -   Graph dataset by year
+-   Extract references to proper names (locations, people, organizations)
 -   Export dataset as citations in a variety of formats
--   Show complete table of term frequency information (for datasets consisting of a single document)

 ### Support for web and library standards ###